* Iberdrola sees 2010-2012 annual profit growth below 5 pct

 By Tracy Rucinski and Adveith Nair

-Iberdrola, Spain's largest utility, cut 2012 targets after
+Spain's largest power utility cut 2012 targets after a

 European utilities have been scrambling to shield themselves

-spending is pinched by rising prices, unemployment and
+is pinched by rising prices and unemployment and government

 Some, like Iberdrola, have tried to tap into faster-growing